Skalefou/Euclidean-algorithm/README.md

 DVDScreensaver.c : Algorithm simulating a screen saver.
 It gets a .png file and it will modify the pixels of that file to vary the color : C with CSFML-2.5.1 | Test on windows with the MSVC and Mingw64 compiler

+profile_picture.cpp : Program that displays a sinusoidal function, and adds color and animation. : C++20 with SFML-2.5.1 (Tested with visual studio 2022)

 dvdLogo.png : PNG file representing the logo of a DVD, used by the algorithm "DVDScreensaver.c"

+data/icone.png : PNG file representif the logo of profile_picture.cpp